Sgail7/Replicator-Revival-Project/Klipper/README.md

 # Configs

-Configuration Files for the Replicator 1, 2, and 2X can all be found in the [Configs Folder](https://github.com/Sgail7/Replicator-Revival-Project/tree/main/Klipper/Configs)
+Configuration files for the Replicator 1, 2, and 2X can all be found in the [Configs folder](https://github.com/Sgail7/Replicator-Revival-Project/tree/main/Klipper/Configs)

+I have taken a modular approach to including functionality in these printer configs.
+The `printer.cfg` file itself has the bare essentials to facilitate functionality of the printer.
+Other functions, such as the configurations necessary for input shaper or beeper commands, can be found in the [Macros folder](Sgail7/Replicator-Revival-Project/Klipper/Macros).
+Any of these macros can be included at the discretion of the user, depending on their needs and their printer's capabilities.

 These configs are based on the example configs provided in Dockterj's Klipper Fork and the official config example repository.
 I have tuned my configs over many more hours than I care to admit.
 Mostly, these tunings include macros to add functionality and ease of use to your Replicator and provide all of the sections that I have found necessary to get the most out of these printers.
-Please choose the correct configuration for your printer, and also choose the correct Slicer Profile to accompany it.
+Please choose the correct configuration for your printer, and also choose the correct slicer profile to accompany it.

 # Nozzle Alignment